 1. Find out what is included in the rent

 You need to calculate the running cost of the whole house, not just the rent.
 Sometime the rent will include certain bills or grounds keeping but if not you need to remember council tax, water, gas and electric as a minimum.
-Then consider whether you will need a TV licence, internet, sky, pet insurance and then your additional outgoings such as running a car.
-These figures soon add up and even if the rent appears affordable you may find that if bills aren’t included it is too expensive.
+Then consider whether you will need a TV licence, internet, sky, and then your additional, non house related outgoings such as running a car.
+These figures soon add up so make sure you shop around for the best broadband deals as even if the rent appears affordable you may find that if bills aren’t included it is too expensive.

 2. Have a professional relationship with the landlord